Amplification of Bioko pfcsp

-Of the 148 blood samples extracted from our collections in Bioko Island, 118 yielded suitable PfCSP amplicons for sequencing.
-Finally, 96 full-length monoclonal PfCSP were analyzed in this study and 22 polyclonal PfCSP were excluded.
-As expected, size variations were observed in the amplified PfCSP.
+Of the 148 blood samples extracted from the collections in Bioko Island, 118 yielded suitable pfcsp amplicons for sequencing.
+Finally, 96 full-length monoclonal pfcsp were analysed in this study and 22 polyclonal pfcsp were excluded.
+As expected, size variations were observed in the amplified pfcsp sequences.
 The approximate sizes of amplified products varied from 1.1 to 1.2 kb, which was mainly caused by differences in the number of tandem repeats in the central repeat region.
 These nucleotide sequences have been deposited at GenBank under Accession Numbers (MN623126- MN623221).

-The N-terminal non-repeat region was relatively conserved in Bioko PfCSP.
-Compared with the 3D7 reference sequence (XM_001351086), five variations were found in PfCSP N-terminal region of Bioko parasites including L5F (2.08%, 2/96), R70K (1.04%, 1/96), D82N (1.04%, 1/96), A98G (24%, 23/96) and a 57 bp (encoding 19 amino acids of 80NNGDNGREGKDEDKRDGNN81) insertion (50%, 48/96).
-A comparative analysis of the N-terminal non-repeat region in global PfCSP also showed that the region is relatively well-conserved in global parasites.
-As shown in Figure 1A, the 19 amino acids length insertion and A98G were two major variations observed in global PfCSP.
+The N-terminal non-repeat region was relatively conserved in Bioko pfcsp.
+Compared with the 3D7 reference sequence (XM_001351086), five variations were found in pfcsp N-terminal region of Bioko parasites including L5F (2.08%, 2/96), R70K (1.04%, 1/96), D82N (1.04%, 1/96), A98G (24%, 23/96) and a 57 bp (encoding 19 amino acids of 80NNGDNGREGKDEDKRDGNN81) insertion (50%, 48/96).
+A comparative analysis of the N-terminal non-repeat region in global pfcsp also showed that the region is relatively well-conserved in global parasites.
+As shown in Fig. 1A, the 19 amino acids length insertion and A98G were two major variations observed in global pfcsp.
 Almost all Asian and Oceanian countries showed a high frequency of insertion and A98G (ranging from 80% to 100%), but lower in African and American isolates (ranging from 15% to 79%).
 Meanwhile, some variations showed uneven geographic distributions and in relatively low frequencies.
-As shown in Figure 1A, D99G and G100D were only detected from Indian and Iranian parasites with the proportion of approximately 50%.
+As shown in Fig. 1A, D99G and G100D were only detected from about 50% of Indian and Iranian parasites.

-A total of 7 haplotypes of Bioko PfCSP central region was found at amino acid levels (Figure 1B).
-The number of NANP/NVDP repeats were analyzed and compared among Bioko and global isolates.
-In Bioko PfCSP, the number of repetitive sequences (NANP/NVDP) were mainly found as 40 (35%, 34/96) and 41 (34%, 33/96).
+A total of 7 haplotypes of Bioko pfcsp central region was found at amino acid levels (Fig. 1B).
+The number of NANP/NVDP repeats were analysed and compared among Bioko and global isolates.
+In Bioko pfcsp, the number of repetitive sequences (NANP/NVDP) were mainly found as 40 (35%, 34/96) and 41 (34%, 33/96).
 Globally, the number of NANP/NVDP repeat were differed by geographic location.
-As shown in Figure 1B, repeat number of majority global isolates in this study were ranging from 40 to 43, while the patterns of Philippines, India and Iran were more polymorphic than others.
+As shown in Fig. 1B, repeat number of majority global isolates in this study were ranging from 40 to 43, while the patterns of Philippines, India and Iran were more polymorphic than others.

-Nucleotide diversity (π) of the C-terminal non-repeat region was analyzed in Bioko and global PfCSP (Figure 2).
+Nucleotide diversity (π) of the C-terminal non-repeat region was analysed in Bioko and global pfcsp (Fig. 2).
 Both Th2R (314KHIKEYLNKIQNSL327) and Th3R (352NKPKDELDYAND363) region, the proven T-cell epitopes, are in high nucleotide diversity, while the connecting region between Th2R and Th3R was conserved.
-The pattern of nucleotide diversity in Bioko PfCSP was perfectly matched with other African countries ones.
-Compared to patterns of Asia, Africa and America, the one of Oceania was in relatively low diversity, especially in Th2R region, which nearly shows no nucleotide diversity (Figure 2).
+The pattern of nucleotide diversity in Bioko pfcsp was perfectly matched with other African countries ones.
+Compared to patterns of Asia, Africa and America, the one of Oceania was in relatively low diversity, especially in Th2R region, which nearly shows no nucleotide diversity (Fig. 2).